Table of Contents

 - Recreation Services call 515-294-4980 or via website (http://recservices.iastate.edu).

-- Students dealing with heightened feelings of sadness or hopelessness, thoughts of harm or suicide, or increased anxiety may contact the ISU Crisis Text Line (Text ISU to 741-741) or contact the ISU Police Department 515-294-4428.
+- Students dealing with heightened feelings of sadness or hopelessness, thoughts of harm or suicide, or increased anxiety may contact the ISU Crisis Text Line (Text ISU to 741-741).
+Alternatively, they may contact the ISU Police Department 515-294-4428.

 Be Identity-Conscious, by the Center for Excellence in Learning and Teaching (CELT) at Iowa State University is licensed under Creative Commons BY-NC-SA 4.0.
-This work, Be Identity-Conscious, is a derivative of Be Identity-Conscious developed by San Diego State University Diversity and Innovation (retrieved on May 14, 2020) from https://diversity.sdsu.edu/resources/inclusive-pedagogy/be-identity-conscious and the Responding to Global, National, and Penn-Based Tragedies from University of Pennsylvania’s Center for Teaching and Learning retrieved (June 30, 2020) from https://www.ctl.upenn.edu/responding-global-national-and-penn-based-tragedies.
+This work, Be Identity-Conscious, is a derivative of Be Identity-Conscious developed by San Diego State University Diversity and Innovation (retrieved on May 14, 2020) from https://diversity.sdsu.edu/resources/inclusive-pedagogy/be-identity-conscious.
+In addition, Be Identity-Concious is influenced by the Responding to Global, National, and Penn-Based Tragedies from University of Pennsylvania’s Center for Teaching and Learning retrieved (June 30, 2020) from https://www.ctl.upenn.edu/responding-global-national-and-penn-based-tragedies.